AlexHarn/bfrv1_icetray/clsim/resources/docs/overview.rst

 As mentioned above, *clsim* can adjust to flasher data.
-If flasher input is given, then I3CLSimLightSourceToStepConverterFlasher.cxx is used.
-If it is specified to use the PPC parameterization when *clsim* is called, then I3CLSimLightSourceToStepConverterPPC.cxx coverter is used.
-The file I3CLSimLightSourcePropagatorGeant4.cxx converts the particles to steps using *Geant4*, which is the default converter that *clsim* uses.
+If flasher input is given, then I3CLSimLightSourceToStepConverterFlasher is used.
+If it is specified to use the PPC parameterization when *clsim* is called, then I3CLSimLightSourceToStepConverterPPC coverter is used.
+The class I3CLSimLightSourcePropagatorGeant4 converts the particles to steps using *Geant4*, which is the default converter that *clsim* uses.

-I3CLSimLightSourceToStepConverterAsync.cxx sets up the converters.
+I3CLSimLightSourceToStepConverterAsync sets up the converters.
 Specifically, it sets up the threads and initializes parameterization.
 It contains functions like SetPropagators, SetMediumProperties, SetWlenBias (wavelength bias), and SetMaxBunchSize.
 It also sets up the barriers, which are put in to help act as checkpoints.

 I3CLSimLightSourceToStepConverter.cxx has the set and get functions for LightSourceParameterzationSeries.
 It also has GetConversionResult.

 Steps to Photons
 ---------------
-A step which is defined by the file I3CLSimStep.cxx is the necessary object that will produce the photons that are then propagated.
-This is generated by the StepConverter files above.
+A step which is defined by the I3CLSimStep is the necessary object that will produce the photons that are then propagated.
+This is generated by the StepConverter classes above.

 Once a set of steps is generated, they are uploaded to the compute device (i.e. CPU, GPU).
 The GPU runs "kernels " in parallel that are responsible for creating photons from the steps,